ltfschoen/XCMTemplate/README.md

 cd flipper
 ```
 * Optionally build with VSCode by adding the project `"dapps/ink-rust/wasm-flipper/contract/flipper"` to the list of members in the Cargo.toml file in the project root, and running "Terminal > Run Task > Build Contract" to build all the contract using the configuration in ./.vscode/launch.json
 * Generate .contract, .wasm, and metadata.json code.
-Note: Use `--release` to deploy
+Note: Use `--release` to deploy in "release" mode (without debug logs) instead of "debug" mode
 ```
 cargo contract build --manifest-path /app/dapps/ink-rust/wasm-flipper/contract/flipper/Cargo.toml
 ```